Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Blood Groups.md

 **Why are blood groups important?** - What are 'blood groups'?
 Why is it important to match blood groups for transfusion?
 Find out with our colourful demonstration.

-Last initially checked on 2023-01-29 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on
+Last initially checked on 2023-01-29 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2023-02-10 by Amy Migunda (aom36@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->